-Note:A locator that is created with the Create Locator tool or the Create Feature Locator tool and ArcGIS StreetMap Premium locators supports global search for coordinates (latitude/longitude, MGRS, DD, UTM, and so on).
+Note:A locator that is created with the Create Locator tool or the Create Feature Locator tool and ArcGIS StreetMap Premium locators supports global search for coordinates (latitude/longitude, MGRS, DD, or USNG).
 Support for coordinate searching is disabled or enabled under Categories to support on the Geocoding options page of the Locator Properties dialog box for the locator.

 The following describes how you can enter the x,y coordinates to use for searching.

 - You can enter the coordinates in longitude-latitude or latitude-longitude order.
 Remember, x is longitude (east-west), and y is latitude (north-south)—the same order in which coordinates appear on the status bar.
 Spherical coordinates aren't always specified in this order.
 For example, to plot 17.1325, -60.666 on the map, you need to know if these coordinates are in longitude-latitude or latitude-longitude order.
 The way to tell the order from the coordinates is if they contain E, W, N, or S characters to signify the hemisphere.
 The found candidate indicates if the result is a LongLat point or LatLong point.